ChicagoWorldcon/wellington/README.md

 make rspec
 ```

+Email is required to log users in.
+We have set up Mailcatcher in development to capture and serve all out bound mail.

-In development to start mail capture run:
+To start mail capture run:

 ```sh
 make mail
 ```

-Mail is caught by mail catcher and serverd on port 1080.
+Mail is caught by mail catcher and served on port 1080.
 Navigate to http://localhost:1080 to see all sent mail.

 Once you have started the environment and initalized the database, you can navigate to http://localhost:3000 in your